-Eagle Patrol is a student program with the University Police under the supervision of a police sergeant.
-The Eagle Patrol Escort Service offers walking escort service Mon. - Thurs., 6 p.m. - 11 p.m.
-Requests for escorts are provided 24 hours a day by the University Police.
-Just dial (323)-343-3700.
+Eagle Patrol is a student program

+with the University Police.
+The Eagle Patrol

+Escort Service offers walking escort service.
+Requests for escorts are taken 24 hours a day by the University Police.
+Just dial (323) 343-3700.

 Tip: Using this service, particularly when you are going to parking lots, can greatly improve your personal safety.
-For more information on this great service call (323)-343-3700.
+For more information on this great service, call (323) 343-3700.